aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 	//--------------------------------------------------------------
 	void testApp::onRigidSetup(const ramRigidBody &rigid)
 	{
-		// To be called when ramActorManager start to recieve OSC data of new ramRigidBody.
+		// To be called when a ramActorManager starts to recieve OSC data of a new ramRigidBody.
-		// The new rigidbody is passed as the argument `const ramRigidBody &rigid`.
+		// The new ramRigidBody is passed as the argument `const ramRigidBody &rigid`.
 	}

 	//--------------------------------------------------------------